See the latest vacancies and find out about working for MSF UKJobs in the UK

 She was employed and resided in Tanzania for three years before performing shorter term assignments in Rwanda, Uganda, Benin and India.

 Prior to joining MSF she setup a local NGO laboratory for HIV prevention clinical trials and later took up the position of Laboratory Scientist at the Royal Tropical Institute of Biomedical Research.
 Within the TB-PRACTECAL team, Coosje supports the Logistics department with the laboratory and biomedical activities.

 Katherine Fielding, Lead Statistician/LSHTM PI

-A reader in Medical statistics and epidemiology at LSHTM, Katherine is a biostatistician with 20 years of post-doctoral experience including two years at the Centre for Disease Control and prevention (CDC) as visiting biostatistician and 15 years at LSHTM.
+A professor in Medical statistics and epidemiology at LSHTM, Katherine is a biostatistician with 20 years of post-doctoral experience including two years at the Centre for Disease Control and prevention (CDC) as visiting biostatistician and 15 years at LSHTM.

 She has a 10 year history supervising PHD students for TB and HIV in biostatistics and epidemiology and been a biostatistician for eight TB-related studies.

 Currently Katherine also sits on Data and Safety Monitoring Boards for three of the major current new TB drugs clinical trials (ReMox, Rifaquin, MAMS trial of 4 treatment regimens for new smear positive TB), is lead statistician in other large TB/HIV clinical trials and has an extensive publication history in TB.

 Elizabeth Allen is a professor in Medical Statistics and a member of the LSHTM Clinical Trials Unit management group.